+PART X

-PART X - PECUNIARY PENALTY ORDER
+PECUNIARY PENALTY ORDER

 - 78. Pecuniary penalty order - 79.
-Calculation of benefit from criminal conduct - Supplement to Official Gazette [6th March, 2020] - 80.
-Pecuniary penalty order to be confined to realizable amount - 81.
+Calculation of benefit from criminal conduct - 80.
+Pecuniary penalty order to be confined to realisable amount - 81.
 Revision of pecuniary penalty order - 82.
 Further determination leading to increased pecuniary penalty order - 83.
 Procedure for filing statements to assist court in calculating the benefit from criminal conduct - 84.
 Matters to be taken into account in determining the level of a pecuniary penalty order - 85.
 Making pecuniary penalty order where the accused has died or absconded - 86.
 Appeals and compensation - 87.
-Reduction in amount of pecuniary penalty order when realizable property is inadequate - 88.
-Increase in amount of pecuniary penalty order when the value of realizable property increases - 89.
+Reduction in amount of pecuniary penalty order when realisable property is inadequate - 88.
+Increase in amount of pecuniary penalty order when the value of realisable property increases - 89.
 Enforcement of pecuniary penalty order - 90.
 Appointment of receiver for enforcement of pecuniary penalty order - 91.
 Interest on unpaid sums - 92.
 Disposal of proceeds of pecuniary penalty order

+PART XI

-PART XI - ASSET RECOVERY FUND
+ASSET RECOVERY FUND